Brewers League Baseball Rules

 - BLB rosters expand to 40 during Spring Training and from Septmeber 1st until the end of the regular season.

-- Single A has a limit of 30 roster spots.
+- Single A and Rookie League have a limit of 28 roster spots.

 - The Single A roster will expand to 40 for several sims after the amateur draft in order to let GM's adjust for incoming rookies.

-- No player in Single A may be 24 years of age or older.
+- No player in Rookie League may be 22 years of age or older.
 Since this can't be governed in game it will be checked by the commish on a regular basis.
-Any players found to be 24 years of age or older will be DFA'd.
+Any players found to be 22 years of age or older will be DFA'd.

 - Position rules - Players on the active roster should be used in their actual positions, except in cases of emergency.
 Rosters should be run the same way an actual team would be, i.e. backups for each position, 2 catchers, etc. Minor league teams don't have to follow any position rules as players can learn new positions.